 Erik ten Hag: Much more to come from Man Utd match-winner Marcus Rashford

+Erik ten Hag: Much more to come from Man United match-winner Marcus Rashford

 Rashford scored twice as Man Utd ended Arsenal’s winning start to the season